Last Updated on January 30, 2024 by Louise Carter

 You can bring darkness into your bedroom through artificial means, including shielding your eyes and drawing curtains, but it may take a while for the brain to accept this and allow itself to be tricked.

 Easier To Fall Asleep

 Perhaps the most significant advantage of sleeping in a dark room is that you’ll be able to sleep much faster.
-As discussed, circadian rhythms in the body are guided by natural light.
+As discussed, natural light guides circadian rhythms in the body.

 When this light dims and disappears, the brain releases the hormone melatonin.

 Melatonin isn’t a direct sedative and won’t put you to sleep regardless of your environment.
 Melatonin encourages the muscles and brain to relax, which can lead to feelings of drowsiness.

 Melatonin production and release can quickly be reversed and blocked by light, which is why it’s so important to keep your bedroom as dark as possible.

 Start the melatonin release process by dimming lights throughout the evening and adjusting to darkness.

 We’ve established that you’ll sleep easier in darkness, but does a darker room improve sleep quality?

 Resting in a dark room, especially if the bedroom is also chilled to an appropriate temperature, can help you remain asleep for multiple sleep cycles instead of being wrenched from sleep unexpectedly.